maphi/blog/_posts/2020-10-18-magic-mirror-scala3.md

 It will also work for nested case classes as soon as we make the derivation itself a `given`.
 But let's first take a look at how to handle sealed traits.
 We can use the same methods as before to extract information but we would need to use them in a different way.
-But let's first create a sealed trait that we can use as an example:
+Here is a concret example that we can work with:

 ```scala
 sealed trait Visitor